Skip to main content

 Body Fat Percentage

 Your body fat percentage is simply a measure of the portion of your body weight consisting of fat.
+Fat is essential for life, but too much body fat puts you at higher risk of heart disease and other serious complications.
 It’s recommended that men stay under 17% body fat while women stay under 24%.
-Fat is essential for life, but too much body fat puts you at higher risk of heart disease and other serious complications.

-What Are The Best Ways To Treat Heart Disease?
+What Are the Best Ways to Treat Heart Disease?

 There’s no denying the importance of preventing heart disease while you still have the time.
-However, you might be reading this with an existing diagnosis of heart disease, wondering how to address your current state of health.
+However, you might be reading this with an existing diagnosis of heart disease or borderline heart disease, wondering how to address your current state of health.
 Though there’s no single magic cure for heart disease, you can still strategically adjust your lifestyle habits and use proven treatments to improve your longevity and quality of life.

 Since heart disease exists in many different forms along an unpredictable spectrum, you need to work with your doctor to maximize your health.
-Did you have a heart attack or do you have frequent heart pain?
+Did you have a heart attack or do you have frequent chest pain?
 Does your family have any history with heart problems or diabetes?
 Do you need to lose body fat or find stress relief techniques?
 Do you have diabetes that needs to be reversed?

 Leave a Reply